 If needed, a resin that absorbs potassium from the digestive tract and passes out of the body in the stool can be given by mouth or enema.
 Sodium polystyrene sulfonate is a potassium-absorbing resin that is effective but used only for short periods because it can cause excess sodium Hypernatremia (High Level of Sodium in the Blood) In hypernatremia, the level of sodium in blood is too high.
 Hypernatremia involves dehydration, which can have many causes, including not drinking enough fluids, diarrhea, kidney dysfunction... read more to be retained.
 Patiromer is a resin drug that can be used for longer periods.
 It is useful for people who require drugs that usually raise potassium levels, such as angiotensin-converting enzyme (ACE) inhibitors for treatment of heart or kidney disease.
 Sodium zirconium cyclosilicate also binds to potassium in the gastrointestinal tract.
 It decreases serum potassium over several hours.

 For moderate to severe hyperkalemia, the potassium level must be reduced immediately.
 Doctors monitor the heart continuously during treatment.
 Calcium is given intravenously to protect the heart but does not lower the potassium level.
-Then insulin and glucose are given.
-They move potassium from blood into cells, thus lowering the potassium level in blood.
+Then insulin and glucose are given, which move potassium from blood into cells, thus lowering the potassium level in blood.
 Albuterol (used mainly to treat asthma) may be given to help lower the potassium level.
 It is inhaled.

 If these measures do not work or if people have kidney failure, dialysis Dialysis Dialysis is an artificial process for removing waste products and excess fluids from the body, a process that is needed when the kidneys are not functioning properly.
 There are a number of reasons... read more may be necessary to remove the excess potassium.